 - The complaint must be about something that is within the responsibility of the AJIR - content or process.

-Asian Journal of Interdisciplinary Research are aware of the complaints stated below:
+International Research Journal of Tamil are aware of the complaints stated below:

 - Authorship complaints